andrew54068/fastlane-plugin-taiwan_number_one/README.md

 fastlane add_plugin taiwan_number_one
 ```

+Start from v0.2.7 we use this [workaround](https://github.com/fastlane/fastlane/issues/17283#issuecomment-711865915) to solve issue while using App Store Connect Api key.
 ## About taiwan_number_one

 To approve or reject if status is `Pending Developer Release`, otherwise do nothing.